run-house/runhouse/docs/api/python/cluster.rst

 - **Compute backend**: You can use SageMaker as a compute backend, just as you would a :ref:`BYO (bring-your-own) <Cluster Class>` or an :ref:`on-demand cluster <OnDemandCluster Class>` cluster.
-  Runhouse will facilitate the creation of the SageMaker compute and will handle the creation of an SSH connection to the instance.
-You can then use the instance as you would any other compute backend.
+  Runhouse will handle launching up the SageMaker compute and creating the SSH connection to the cluster.

 - **Dedicated training jobs**: You can use a SageMakerCluster class to run a training job on SageMaker compute.
   To do so, you will need to provide an